In my experience, HubSpot continues to focus on three major themes at INBOUND each and every year. INBOUND16, held last week, was no exception.

-Focus on PEOPLE.
+- Focus on PEOPLE.
 And not only your prospects and customers.
 To achieve success, you also need to invest in yourself and your employees.

-Focus on GROWTH.
+- Focus on GROWTH.
 Find new ways for your teams to achieve growth for your business.
 Strategy, leadership, and a keen eye on trends will foster success.

-Focus on AUTOMATION.
+- Focus on AUTOMATION.
 Sales and marketing teams now have the power to leverage innovative technologies to reach more people, qualify more leads, close more deals, and report on the process in less time.
 Streamline the process using automation.

 Optimize your CRM and implement lead scoring to help prioritize the contacts with the most value and get rid of the ones that are of no value.

 Sometimes it's important to just purge your inactive contacts and subscribers.
 Don't be a hoarder; it skews your engagement and conversion rates, and can add extra cost to your CRM software.
 Send a breakup email as a last chance to get them engaged, then just let go.
 Not everyone is a good fit.

 Tips on Search:

 Companies/people that are creating content need to own a percentage of a topic cluster by writing the best content possible for it.
 HubSpot's new content strategy tool helps to identify subtopics to focus on writing for humans instead of machines.

 Google AMP (Accelerated Mobile Pages) is a format that makes content load faster for mobile.
 It 'just works' for all new content you create in HubSpot so that it will be insanely fast on mobile devices.

 Marketing tends to do 10% strategy, 90% tactics -- but it should be 50/50.
 We go straight to the tactics because they're more fun.
 It's fun to make content and build things. but content is the roof of the house.
 First, you need a foundation (company goal and team buy-in), then the walls (strategy), and FINALLY the roof (content and tactics).

 Everyone talks about the 'buyers journey' and the damn funnel, but really there are two stages: (1) BUYERS journey and (2) the OWNERS journey toward reaching the buyer and delighting them to make recommendations for you.

-9. Brand for EVERY company A strong brand allows a company to own a unique space in the prospective customer’s mind.
+A strong brand allows a company to own a unique space in the prospective customer’s mind.